 Zenjirō was one of the richest men of his time.
 When the daimyō all moved out of Honjo, he moved in.
 He bought the former 本庄 Honjō estate which included a large garden.
 We’re lucky today because Zenjirō’s version of the garden is still preserved as a park[xxxiv] and is known by the name 旧安田庭園 Kyū-Yasuda Tei-en Former Yasuda Gardens[xxxv].

 As Tōkyō pushed for industrialization, the Sumida River area became a filthy, polluted area.
-The emerging middle class got the fuck out of the area.
+The emergent middle class got the fuck out of the area to avoid flooding and the pestilence that followed.
 Socially stigmatized people were trapped in the flood plains.
 Traditional families who couldn’t afford a move to leave were truly stuck there.
 Despite the exodus of – I dare say complete abandonment by – the wealthy, Yasuda Zenjirō stayed in the area.
-Despite being of samurai stock, he did have humble origins so maybe he felt a connection to these proud, hardworking people whom he employed.
-Their hard work and his leadership skill made him a very, very rich man.
+And though he was of samurai stock, he did have humble origins so maybe he felt a connection to these proud, hardworking locals whom he employed.
+Their perseverance and his leadership skill made him a very, very rich man.
 That all afforded him an amazing piece of real estate with a former daimyō garden and a history tied to the shōguns.
 Who would give that up?

 The financial empire he created survived him until the end of WWII and though it’s fragmented now, huge companies that were spun off from his group survive to this day.